jazzyjackson/MIXINTvNegative2/readme.markdown

 Convologs are JSON files with a single message per line, one file for each user.
 This allows the recording and interweaving of messages from many users, so anyone within a particular directory has the option to leave public messages.
 Chatroom functionality can be had if you connect to a "log watch" program to stream new file changes to you.
 Figtrees, short for Configuration Trees, are directed graphs representing the state of a workspace associated with a particular user.
 The file is read by a client to initialize and position all the blocks a particular user was working on.

+# Interpret Modes: Bash-first | Bot-first

+The heart of multi-interpreter are promise-chains that try a series of functions until one succeeds.
+By default, I try bash, then node, then chatscript.
+I'm assuming the first person to use the application is the person who installed it, so the chatbot stays transparent at first, only popping up when your input caused bash and node to throw an error.
+Subsequently, chatbot can be programmed to digest those errors and respond according to their content.

+New users are signed in as a nobody by default, so they don't have rights to delete files or reboot the system and otherwise f*** ur s*** up.

+However, if you want certain users (say, everyone except you) to talk only to the bot, it is simple a matter of specifying a different interpreter mode.
+Bot-first prohibits the execution of arbitrary bash commands.
+Instead, the chatbot decides how to respond to a request, which MAY INCLUDE a bash command.
+That is, you can write chatscript that triggers bash commands on an untrusted users' behalf.
+So system administrators could set up bash scripts that are run when requested by a particular user (by the way chatbot also knows your username and can withhold or provide information based on username, it's all up to how you write the chatscript)

+# Magic Links and Session Cookies

+ Multi-interpreter uses magic links and session cookies to provide security to your application.
+As opposed to serving the full application to every web request, any incoming request that does not include a valid cookie is redirected to 'shinx.html' - where the chatbot determines your identity and retrieves a one-time-use, time-limited magic link in the form of a large random number attached as query.
+ When operator.js is hit with that magic link, it looks up the user that was associated with that link and then deletes the property.

+ Essentially,

+ Keep it secure by keeping it simple

+# Customizing and Building your own applications

+The included application aims to provide essential features to allow online collaboration with zero set up.
+But you might want your website to have less interactions -

+If you're interested in a basic interface to allow anyone on the internet to chat with your chatbot, you don't even have to go past here.
+Sphinx.html includes a basic chat interface, and if you write a script that never redirects users to the application, they can talk to your bot all day long.
+The default usage is to determine if a user is human and/or trustworthy and redirect users to the website at that point.

 ## Compatibility notes
 I'm developing multi-interpreter with Node 7+, but everything I'm using has been standard since 0.12, I think.